TERMS and CONDITIONS

 - Internal research and development purposes.

 - Process your information relative to cancer screenings.

 - Personalize and improve the usability of Alliance’s Sites, products and services.

-- Personalization of content, advertising, marketing, programs, and services to you.
+- Personalization of content, emails, advertising, marketing, programs, and services to you.

 - Meet internal audit requirements.

 The Alliance uses information to improve the usability of the Sites and for other business reasons.
 We or other third-party companies also use the information to provide advertisements and targeted advertisements to you (ads based on the information).

 To the extent you provide the Alliance with protected health information, the use and disclosure will be pursuant to your permission and as allowed by privacy laws, to include the use and disclosure for treatment, payment, health care operations, for notification and other purposes, as required by law, judicial and administrative proceedings, law enforcement purposes, public health, research, and disclosure if de-identified and as a limited data set.
 For purposes not described above, the Alliance will ask for authorization before using and disclosing protected health information.
 If you provided authorization, you may revoke it, in writing, at any time, except to the extent that such action has been taken in reliance on the authorization.